 Here’s how to salt eggplant: Slice the eggplant into rounds.
 Sprinkle with kosher salt and arrange on paper towels.
 This allows the eggplant to sweat out its moisture for a few minutes.
 Make sure to dab the slices dry before roasting.

+- Bake the eggplant.
 Grab a large, sturdy sheet pan or two (you want to have enough room to spread the eggplant rounds in one single layer).
 Brush the sheet pan/s with olive oil and arrange the eggplant slices on top.
 Brush the top of the eggplant with a generous amount of olive oil.
-Bake in a 425 degrees F heated-oven for about 20 minutes, turning the eggplant slices over once midway through.
-(The eggplant should soften and turn a beautiful golden brown)
+Bake in a 425°F oven for about 20 minutes, turning the eggplant slices over once midway through.
+(The eggplant should soften and turn a beautiful golden brown.)

-While the eggplant is roasting, sauté the mushrooms in a little bit of extra virgin olive oil of a good 5 minutes, tossing regularly (the mushrooms should release excess water and gain some color).
+- Prepare the pizza topping.
+While the eggplant is roasting, sauté the mushrooms in a little extra virgin olive oil for a good 5 minutes, tossing regularly.
+The mushrooms should release excess water and gain some color.
 Stir in the baby spinach and toss until it wilts.
 Season with a pinch of kosher salt.

 - Season the eggplant with kosher salt on both sides (I used about 1 teaspoon).
 If you have the time, set the eggplant aside and let it “sweat” for about 20 to 30 minutes then wipe off the beads of water and any excess salt.
 If you don’t have the time, you can season the eggplant lightly with kosher salt and move on to the next step.

 - Prepare a large sheet pan and brush it with extra virgin olive oil.
 Arrange the eggplant slices in one single layer.
 Brush the top of each eggplant slice generously with extra virgin olive oil.